 - the document is going to a European, Latin-American or Arab country.
 The use of notary will normally always be required

 - the document can be dealt by a Commissioner for Oaths (or a range of other specified persons) and the document is for use in the UK.
-The use of notary is not required but can be used
+The use of notary is not required but it possible to do so

 Do I need to use a notary or can I use a solicitor, barrister or other type of lawyer?

 It depends on is what you have been asked to do.
-If you need to use a document abroad you usually get instructions or information which will say what type of lawyer you need to use (if you need to use one at all).
-The Foreign and Commonwealth Office (when legalisation is required) will deal with documents signed by a notary or solicitor or other lawyer.
+If you need to use a document abroad you will receive instructions or information which will say what type of lawyer you need to use (if you need to use one at all).
+The Foreign, Commonwealth & Development Office (when legalisation is required) will deal with documents signed by a notary or solicitor or other lawyer.
 But the real issue is what is acceptable or required in the country where the document is going too.

 If you are asked to use a notary (and no other type of lawyer is listed), or the information you have says a document needs signing before a notary pubic, or be ‘notarised’ etc then only a notary will do.
-The reason often being that in destination country such a document will be dealt with by a notary (and not by another type of lawyer).
+The reason often being that in destination country such a document will be dealt with by a notary (and not any other type of lawyer).